razbakov/blog/mafia.md

 #### I am busy today, how can I join you next time?

-Mafia game is not a single event.
+The Mafia game is not a single event.
 You can learn about the date of the next game by simply subscribing for our newsletter.

 #### May I take friends with me?

 Sure!
 But please, ask your friends to register first.
 The point is, that we book a place for each game depending on the number of players.
-Don’t you really want your friends to watch only?
+You don’t really want your friends to only watch?

 #### How many people usually play?

 It is usually played by 10 people.
-If there are more people who want to play, we set an additional session.
+If there are more people who want to play, we set up an additional session.

 #### Where do you play?